bencoveney/bencoveney.github.io/posts/allocator.md

   - prog-lang
 ---

-Computers operate on data.
-Programs recieve input, transform it in some way, and produce an output.
-As part of these processes, computers will often (or almost always) need to some space to store data, for example as a place to hold an intermediate result.

-Typically programmers do not need to think about how this happens.
-Allocating memory (or reserving space to store data) is such a common operation that effectively all programming languages or environments have this capability built in.
+While programs are running, they need to store the data they are working on in memory.
+Often programmers do not need to think about how this happens; Allocating memory (reserving space to store data) is such a common operation that almost all programming languages or environments have this capability built in.

 In low-level languages like C, all the programmer needs to do to allocate some memory is call the function `malloc(amountInBytes)`, passing the amount of memory they would like to reserve.